Benefits of Potassium For Dogs (Potassium Chloride) in Pet Food

 Maintains Organ Function

-One of the long-term benefits of potassium is the promotion of optimal organ function like the kidney.
+One of the long-term benefits of potassium is the promotion of optimal organ function as the kidney.
 Your pooch needs potassium to keep his heart, kidneys, and liver in good condition.
 In addition, potassium improves the digestive system of your dog leading to better absorption of nutrients from the food he eats.

 When to boost potassium levels in dogs

 If your dog eats a high-quality diet each day, then you need not worry about a potassium deficiency.
 On the other hand, there is no harm in boosting his potassium levels with supplements.
 Supplementing with potassium is necessary only if your canine is having conditions like deficiency of the mineral.

 Potassium deficiency can occur if your dog is suffering from renal disease.
 Moreover, if your dog is constantly vomiting or having diarrhea, he is likely to lose a lot of potassium from his body.
 Start supplementing your dog with potassium if he falls sick and needs to recover faster.

 The recommended dose of potassium for all dogs is at least 20mg a day.
 Potassium pet supplements already contain the right amount of potassium required by your dog.
 Always talk to your veterinarian to make sure you are on the right track.